 With its beautiful architecture, celebrated food scene, amazing location right on the water, and storied history, it’s no surprise that Charleston is one of the top weekend getaways in the country!
-Spending a long weekend in Charleston is a fantastic way to experience one of the south’s top cities, and 3 days in Charleston is long enough to see a wide variety of what the city has to offer.
+Spending a long weekend in Charleston is a fantastic way to experience one of the south’s top cities, and 3 days in Charleston, SC is long enough to see a wide variety of what the city has to offer.

 If you’re planning a Charleston vacation soon, here’s what to know before you go–and how to spend the perfect long weekend in Charleston!